dolittle/migrations/DotNET.SDK/v4-v5/README.md

 ## Events

-Its with events the biggest changes are.
+Its within everything events the biggest changes are.
 The entire handling of events, storing them and then how they are distributed to other microservices through the Event Horizon that was first introduced as a concept in version 3.